alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 Participants came to a focus group at Fujitsu to talk about a project to design a platform to use for autism research.

-These sessions were run according to the project's study protocol for in-person sessions, detailed here: https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A9_StudyProtocol.pdf
+These sessions were run according to the project's study protocol for in-person sessions, detailed in the [study protocol](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A9_StudyProtocol.pdf)

 In line with Autistica's policy, all sessions were held outside of rush hour.
+The sessions were held in Fujitsu's offices in Baker Street, London.
 Refreshments including vegan and gluten free options were provided after the request of some participants, and a quiet room was available.
 There were always multiple facilitators present.
 All participants were talked through a schedule [agenda](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A6_ConsentForm.pdf) and a [consent form](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A6_ConsentForm.pdf), as well as a [participant information sheet](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A7_ParticipantInformationSheet.pdf)